Version 4.0, last updated: May 2017

 In carrying out our functions under the ACARA Act we collect personal information that is sensitive information.
-‘Sensitive information’ means personal information about you that is of a sensitive nature.
-Relevantly, this includes:
+‘Sensitive information’ means personal information about you that is of a sensitive nature such as:

-information about racial or ethnic origin (collected by ACARA for the purposes of formulating national school reports and assisting government to formulate education policies – see Part C of this policy); and
+- information about racial or ethnic origin (collected for the purposes of formulating national school reports and assisting government to formulate education policies – see part C of this policy); and

 Special requirements apply to the collection and handling of sensitive information.
 We will only collect sensitive information from you if:

-we are required or authorised by or under law (for example, the ACARA Act authorises us to collect ethnic origin or background information from Test Administration Authorities for the purposes including formulating national school reports); or
+- we are required or authorised by or under law (for example, the ACARA Act authorises us to collect ethnic origin or background information from Test Administration Authorities, Departments of Education, Catholic systems and some independent schools for the ACARA Authorised Purposes); or

 5.5 Remaining anonymous or using a pseudonym